DPDK/dpdk/doc/guides/prog_guide/switch_representation.rst

 VXLAN).

-While they modify traffic and can be used multiple times (order matters), unlike `PORT_ID action`_ and friends, they have no impact on steering.
+While they modify traffic and can be used multiple times (order matters), unlike `PORT_REPRESENTOR Action`_ and friends, they don't impact on steering.

 As described in `actions order and repetition`_ this means they are useless if used alone in an action list, the resulting traffic gets dropped unless